A Bachelor's in Social Work (BSW) Degree | Your Entry into the Social Work Profession

 Admission to a social work professional program is typically a separate process from general university admission.
 Sometimes students do their general studies at one institution and enroll in social work degree completion programs.

 How do you make yourself competitive for a Bachelor of Social Work program?
 There may be prerequisites.
 There will likely be a minimum GPA, though it may be modest -- 2.5 or even 2.0.
+Some program may even require work or volunteer experience in the human services field.
 Expect to write a professional statement and submit references.